 Once contact is confirmed, you can transition them to your other lists where they will fall into your other email strategies.

 Periodically, you may integrate your account with other systems and tools that will require a list for the integration.
-In order to keep your account clean, use a list to set up the integration, and then transition the contacts into one of your three primary lists.
+In order to keep your account clean, use a list to set up the integration, and then transition the contacts into your Master List.

 An Integration list is similar to the Unconfirmed Contacts list in that it provides a temporary placeholder for contacts until they are ready to be moved into your main lists.